-- To disturb persistently, torment, pester, or persecute - To trouble by repeated attacks - To irritate or torment persistently - Humiliating or abusive behavior that gives a victim torment.
-This can be verbal comments, actions, or gestures. - Hate speech comments that are provably false that are targeted towards a particular person or group. - Harassment is based on the person receiving the harrassment's point of view.
+- To disturb persistently, torment, pester, or persecute - To irritate or torment persistently - Humiliating or abusive behavior that gives a victim torment.
+This can be verbal comments, actions, or gestures. - Hate speech comments that are provably false that are targeted towards a particular person or group. - Harassment is based on the victim's point of view.